zieka/cas/developer/Contributor-Guidelines.md

 ## Is it worth it?

 The CAS project generally operates based on its own [maintenance policy](https://apereo.github.io/cas/developer/Maintenance-Policy.html).
-Before making changes, you want to cross check the CAS deployment you have today and ensure it is still and to what extent considered viable and maintained by the project.
+Before making changes, you want to cross-check the CAS deployment you have today and ensure it is still and to what extent considered viable and maintained by the project.

 ## How do I get on the roadmap?

 By simply delivering the change and having it get merged into the codebase relevant branches.
 There is no predefined roadmap for the project.
-Work items get completed based on community's availability, interest, time and money. **The roadmap is what you intend to work on.**
+Work items get completed based on the community's availability, interest, time and money. **The roadmap is what you intend to work on.**

 ## Are there plans to...?

+No. There are no plans.

-CAS project development activity is largely based on volunteer time and contributions.
+CAS project development activity is largely based on **volunteer time and contributions**.
+Officially, there are no contracts, commitments, timelines, schedules, or funding to plan for changes.
 Planning for future changes and roadmap discussions in the absence of a time commitment, solid funding or sponsorship seems unnecessary and can only feel like ceremonial, premature busywork specially as due dates for such plans inevitably and almost always get pushed back and continue to eat dust given the absence of tooling and resources.
-So, there are no plans.
-There are only pending pull requests and solid contributions to the CAS codebase when and if they arrive.
+CAS open-source development is never done in vacuums.
+Generally speaking, work items are done with contributors propose, discuss and show up with pull requests or when funding and sponsorship for a change is made available.

 ## How often are changes released?

 You can review the [release schedule](https://github.com/apereo/cas/milestones).
 Note that the dates specified for each milestone are somewhat tentative and may be pushed around depending on need and severity.

 As for general contributions, patches in form of pull requests are generally merged as fast as possible provided they are in *good health*.
 This means a given pull request must pass a series of automated checks that examine style, tests and such before it becomes eligible for a merge.
 If your proposed pull request does not yet have the green marking, worry not.
 Keep pushing to the branch that contains your change to auto-update the pull request and make life green again.